spheronFdn/documentations/docs/organization/org-wallet.md

 :::info Requirement

-To start deploying your application, minimum allowance required is 20 $ARGO and minimum balance required is 20 $ARGO tokens.
+To start deploying your application, minimum allowance required is 2 $DAI and minimum balance required is 2 $DAI tokens.

 :::